Maximum Attendance: 25

 6:00 PM Arrive in Roseburg and check into the Hampton Inn & Suites

-6:30 PM Casual introductory dinner in Roseburg
+6:30 PM Casual introductory dinner at the True Kitchen & Bar in Roseburg

 Tuesday, August 3